"With tuppence for paper and strings / You can have your own set of wings..."

 San Pedro, CA 90731

 This area is by far the most popular place around for kite flying.
 Why?
-Fliers rave about the open space, bluffs, breezes and panoramic views of Catalina Island and Channel, and the LA Harbor.
+Fliers rave about the open space, bluffs, breezes, and panoramic views of Catalina Island and the LA Harbor.
 While you're there, have a peek at the Korean Friendship Bell and Pavilion, a 17-ton, 12-foot high copper and tin bell given by the people of the Republic of Korea to honor veterans of the Korean War, the friendship between Korea and the US, and the American bicentennial.
 Pick up a sandwich at the Busy Bee Market, just a mile or so away, to have a picnic and make it a day.

 Silver Lake Meadow

 Los Angeles, CA 90039